Here is a beautiful and thoughtful piece

 I post it today in honor of Heather Heyer, murdered August 12, 2017 in Charlottesville, Virginia, by Nazis emboldened by Trump.

-Still, it is interesting the read this article by the chief White House ethics lawyers for Presidents George W. Bush and Barack Obama, saying that, "After the revelations of the past 24 hours, it appears that President Trump’s conduct in and around the firing of the F.B.I. director, James Comey, may have crossed the line into criminality.
+Still, it is interesting to read this article by the chief White House ethics lawyers for Presidents George W. Bush and Barack Obama, saying that, "After the revelations of the past 24 hours, it appears that President Trump’s conduct in and around the firing of the F.B.I. director, James Comey, may have crossed the line into criminality.
 The combination of what is known and what is credibly alleged would, if fully substantiated, constitute obstruction of justice."

 |NYTimes: Voice Shaking, Michelle Obama Calls Trump Comments on Women ‘Intolerable’|